mengo00o/pushback-nb/notebook/6_matchloader.md

 ## V2 Match Loader

-*insert images here* ( there is an isometric top and side view in the group chat)
+*insert images here* ( there is an isometric, top, and side view in the group chat)

 # Description

-This new version of our match loader features many new features, like instead of stand-offs, we have a high-strength shaft in its place.
+This new version of our match loader features many new quirks, like instead of stand-offs, we have a high-strength shaft in its place.
 We also added rollers (gears covered in track) in front of the match loader.
-There is also a piece of hand-cut polycarbonate in the front
+There is also a piece of hand-cut polycarbonate in the front, tensioned with rubber bands.
+On the polycarbonate, notches were made to guide the robot to the highest goal.

+**Cons**
+- The notches are not deep enough to guide the robot consistently ( so there are basically no guides to line us up for scoring)
+- The plastic sometimes goes below the dispenser and gets stuck
+- The plastic also sometimes gets stuck on top of a ball, preventing scoring
+- The rubber bands are inconsistent and need tweaking occasionally.
+- Lining up with the dispenser is a little difficult

+**Pros**
+- The L channel and high strength shaft and stand off don't twist or bend
+- More consistent scoring
+- looks cleaner